tanatiem/campaign-response/README.md

 ---

 ## Cross Validation Result
+- `XGBoost` and `LightGBM` seems to work well.

-- `RFM` feature set yield much worst result.
+- `RFM` feature set yield poor results.
 (Of course, it's only 3 features)
-- `LTD` feature set has more features than RFM.
-Life-To-Date features such as monetary or frequency are generated using the whole data.
-This improves the performance a bit from RFM set.
+- `LTD` feature set has more additional features from RFM.
+But they all are generated using all transactions.
+This improves the performance a bit from the RFM set.
-- Seeing that `SET1` and `ALL` feature sets have much better performance means that the features generated using data from past 1 year, and 2 years are a big help.
+- Seeing that `SET1` and `ALL` feature sets have much better performance, this means that the features generated using data from past 1 year, and 2 years are a big help.
 - This demonstrates the power of `Feature Engineering`.
-Even though, we only have `transaction amount` data, but with different aggregation techniques, we can raise our model performance.
+Even though, we only have `transaction amount` data, we can raise our model performance with different aggregation techniques.

 ![image](https://user-images.githubusercontent.com/11977931/178443423-789f2c74-d754-42d6-80f4-7ebd7b69731a.png)

 ![result](https://user-images.githubusercontent.com/11977931/178422443-2f78c03b-188e-4424-b56a-fb963b529e6d.png)

+## Future improvements
-We now know that `XGBosst` and `LightGBM` work quite well on this data We may shortlist `XGBoost` and `LightGBM` for further steps like, Hyperparameter tuning, or experimenting with resampling techniques such as under-sampling, over-sampling, or SMOTE, etc.
+- We now have a shortlist of our model selection so that we can work on Hyperparameter tuning later.
+- Experimenting with resampling techniques to address imbalance problem, such as, under-sampling, over-sampling, SMOTE, etc.
+- More feature engineering.

+Thanks!